 Summer is on the way, and plants are the perfect way to decorate outside.
 Some houseplants will do great outdoors for the summer and can be used to spruce up your porch, deck, patio, or other entertainment spaces.
 These 10 houseplants are staples of a plant parent’s collection and can be safely moved outside for summer.

 Here are 10 of the best houseplants for summer.
-Whether you want to decorate your porch, deck, patio or any other entertaining spaces these plants will do great outside and make a big impression on all who walk by!
+Whether you want to decorate your porch, deck, patio, or any other entertaining space, these plants will do great outside and make a big impression on all who walk by!

 Can All Houseplants Go Outside in Summer?

 Not all, but many.
-Houseplants that do well in full direct sunlight and warm temperatures will thrive outdoors.
-Be careful putting plants that like full, but indirect sunlight because they will burn easily in direct sunlight.
+Houseplants that do well in full direct sunlight and warm temperatures thrive outdoors.
+However, be careful putting plants that like full but indirect sunlight because they will burn quickly in direct sunlight.

-No matter what type of plant it is though, you will need to properly acclimate your houseplants to being outdoors during the summer and stick to your normal care routine. you may need to water more frequently because it will be getting more sunlight and potentially growing at a much faster rate.
+No matter what plant it is, you will need to properly acclimate your houseplants to being outdoors during the summer and stick to your regular care routine.
+In addition, you may need to water more frequently because it will get more sunlight and grow much faster.

 10 Houseplants That Would Love to Go Outside During the Summer